tanviriss/aws-exam-prep/notes/aws_services.md

 - Allow all IAM users to change their own passwords
 - Require users to change their password after some time (password expiration)
 - Prevent password re-use

+## IAM Roles for Services

+- Some AWS service will need to perform actions on your behalf
+- To do so, we will assign permissions to AWS services with IAM Roles
+- Common roles:
+  - EC2 Instance Roles
+  - Lambda Function Roles
+  - Roles for CloudFormation
+**These roles are not used by people, but by AWS services**